ProDigi-Developement/bootcamp/readme.md

 # Step 1

 ### Problem / Requirement
-Start a new macOS Command Line project using Swift language to create objects of different animals like Dog, Lion, Sheep and Cat.
+Start a new project to create objects of different animals like Dog, Lion, Sheep and Cat.
 Also, display their sound.
 ### Goal
 Create different instance of each animal and print the sound for each one of them.